 1. Understand your business cycles

 Many small businesses experience seasonal fluctuations, so casual and temporary staff can get you through the peaks without full-time staff commitments.
 When engaging recruitment agencies, here are some questions you should ask yourself when it comes time to review the cost and the value for money proposition:

 - How effective is your current recruiter in attracting quality staff you can retain?

-- Have you got full transparency of your recruiters’ pricing to know you are receiving value for money?
+- Do you have full transparency of your recruiter’s pricing to know you are receiving value for money?

 - Are you receiving adequate support from them with minimal time expended?

 - Do you engage the minimum number of recruitment firms while maintaining the maximum level of coverage for all positions?

 The recruitment industry has a high staff turnover.
 Take time to select the right agency who listens to your needs, has a high level of integrity, shows a sense of urgency to assist and has excellent people skills.